edwinmanalastas/WhatsHerAt/README.md

 ---

 ## Known Issues
-- Twitter API rate limits can delay responses.
+- X/Twitter API rate limits can delay responses.
 Is only able to reply to one mention every 15 minutes
 - FaceCheck API may take longer and is inacurrate in testing mode.

 ---